 the 10:30 am service in Gananoque, the words to the service,

 including the parts the congregation has to say, as well as the music, are projected onto a

 screen.
 The overall order of service is printed in the bulletin, or

 program, that will be handed to you as you enter the sanctuary.
 The

 details of the service are printed in the green prayer book (Book of

-Alternative Services) found in the rack in the pew in front of you and is used at the 7:45am and Wednesday services.
+Alternative Services) found in the rack in the pew in front of you and is used at the Wednesday services.

 high point of the service is the communion, where we come to the front